SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/istio.md

 ## Collecting Logs and Metrics for the Istio App

 This section provides instructions for collecting logs and metrics for the Sumo App for Istio.
 Logs and metrics are collected with the Sumo Logic Helm chart.
-Istio [sample metrics](/#Sample-Metrics) and [sample log messages](#Sample-Log-Messages) are also provided, along with a [query sample](#Query-Sample).
+Istio [sample metrics](#Sample-Metrics) and [sample log messages](#Sample-Log-Messages) are also provided, along with a [query sample](#Query-Sample).

 This app supports Istio versions 1.8.x and 1.9.x+.

-The minimum version of Sumo Logic K8s Collection required is [V2.1.6](https://github.com/SumoLogic/sumologic-kubernetes-collection/releases/tag/v2.1.6).
+The minimum version of Sumo Logic K8s Collection required is [v2.1.6](https://github.com/SumoLogic/sumologic-kubernetes-collection/releases/tag/v2.1.6).

 Configure log and metrics collection with the Sumo Logic Helm chart, using one of the following options: